mendix/docs/content/developerportal/feedback/use-feedback-widget.md

 ![](attachments/view-app.png)

-You can access this mobile view by installing the [Mendix mobile app](https://play.google.com/store/apps/details?id=com.mendix.SprintrMobile) and then scanning the QR code in the pop-up window.
+You can access this mobile view by installing the [Mendix Mobile app](https://play.google.com/store/apps/details?id=com.mendix.SprintrMobile) and then scanning the QR code in the pop-up window.

 For more information, see [Getting the Mendix Mobile App](/refguide/getting-the-mendix-app) and [Developing Hybrid Mobile Apps](/refguide/developing-hybrid-mobile-apps).